chainsawriot/essaprimer/README.md

 ## Inferior R session

 You can invoke an inferior R session with either `M-x R RET` or evaluate your code.
-You can switch to an inferior R session with either `M-x o` or `C-c C-z`.
+You can switch to the inferior R session with either `M-x o` or `C-c C-z`.

 ## Sending code to the ESS process